Oracle Java Case Study

 Oracle's proposed resolutionImmediate enterprise-wide Java SE subscription purchase

-What IT Leaders Should Do Now — When a Java Audit Arrives
+⚠️ What IT Leaders Should Do When a Java Audit Arrives:

-Don't accept Oracle's timeline as your timeline: Oracle sets aggressive deadlines to create urgency.
-You have contractual audit cooperation obligations, but these require reasonable timeframes — not Oracle's preferred rush.
+Do not accept Oracle's timeline as your timeline.
+Oracle sets aggressive deadlines to create urgency.
+You have contractual audit cooperation obligations, but these require reasonable timeframes.

-Don't run Oracle's audit scripts without review: Oracle's Java audit scripts collect detailed system information.
+Do not run Oracle's audit scripts without review.
 Have independent experts review what the scripts capture before allowing them to run on your systems.

-Inventory your Java estate immediately: Begin your own parallel Java inventory using endpoint management tools.
+Inventory your Java estate immediately.
+Begin your own parallel Java inventory.
 Know your actual position before Oracle tells you what they think it is.

-Engage Java licensing expertise before responding: The first response to Oracle's audit findings shapes the entire negotiation.
-Expert review before you respond prevents accepting flawed data or conceding positions prematurely.
+Engage Java licensing expertise before responding.
+The first response to Oracle's audit findings shapes the entire negotiation.

 Phase 1: Audit Data Validation — Exposing Oracle's Overcounting